leoduquesnel/discourse/docs/HEROKU.md

 The default instructions provision add-ons/services we recommend for running a production application.
 Developers that are just playing around, or don't need a production caliber service, can reduce their cost with a few adjustments.

 1. We recommend the Honeybadger add-on to notify you of any app exceptions that occur.
 If you are willing to forego this service, remove it with: `$ heroku addons:remove honeybadger`
 1. Openredis provides a small Redis instance, which is required for Discourse.
-You can provision a smaller, free, alternative if you wish: `$ heroku addons:remove openredis && heroku addons:add redistogo`
+You can provision a smaller, free, alternative if you wish: `$ heroku addons:remove openredis && heroku addons:create redistogo`

 If you follow each step here, your total cost will be reduced to that of two dynos (one of which is free) - about $35/month.